ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab2.md

 The user manual of clang has a useful reference to its [command-line options][clang-cli-opts].
 Briefly,
++ `-emit-llvm` instructs the compiler to generate LLVM IR (which will be saved to simple0.ll)
 + `-S` instructs clang to perform preprocessing and compilation steps only
-+ `-emit-llvm` instructs the compiler to generate LLVM IR (which will be saved to simple0.ll)
++ `-g` instructs clang to include debug information in the generated output
 + `-fno-discard-value-names` preserves names of values in the generated LLVM for improving readability.
++ `-Xclang -disable-O0-optnone` prevents clang from adding the optnone attribute at -O0, so the generated IR stays simple but can still be optimized or analyzed by LLVM passes.

 #### Step 2